IBM/dbb/Templates/JenkinsPipeline/README.md

   * to create a UrbanCode Component version via the Common Backend script [ucdPackaging.sh](../Common-Backend-Scripts/README.md#45---ucdpackagingsh),
   * to publish packaging log files to the Jenkins build result,
   * to add links to the UCD Component version.
-* `Deploy to INT'` stage to deploy to the development / integration test environment that includes:
+* `Deploy to INT` stage to deploy to the development / integration test environment that includes:
-  * to request the Deployment of the UrbanCode Component version via the Common Backend script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#46---ucddeploysh),
+  * to request the Deployment of the UrbanCode Component version via the Common Backend script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#46---ucddeploysh) to the shared Development/Integration Test environment,
   * to publish deployment log files to the Jenkins build result,
   * to add links to the UCD Deployment request.
  * `Workspace Cleanup` stage to clean up the workspace